 If you haven’t purchased a license, you can always get one by going to our pricing page and signing up.

 Although the majority of the time this error only appears when your license has truly expired or doesn’t exist for that domain, there are cases where your site has trouble contacting our licensing server.
-If you’re sure you have a license for the domain in question, reach out to our support team so we can take a look.

 This error is self-explanatory.
 In order to resolve it, you’ll need to contact your webhost and ensure the PHP MBString module is installed and running.
 This is a rare/uncommon issue to come across, but your webhost should be able to add that module upon your request.